pace-neutrons/Euphonic/doc/source/qpoint-phonon-modes.rst

 ^^^^^^^^^^^^^^^^^^^
 Inclusion of the
 Debye-Waller factor is optional, and can be provided in the ``dw`` keyword argument, see `Calculating The Debye-Waller Exponent`_.
-From this function a :ref:`StructureFactor<structure-factor>` object is returned.

 Example
 ^^^^^^^